 Patients: Friends and family can be a wonderful resource during the cancer experience.
 Although it can be hard at times, try to be open to accepting help.
 If there's something you know they can do to help, don't be afraid to ask.
 It can also be helpful to connect with other patients who have undergone the same type of treatment.

 Caregivers: There's a great deal of attention on the patient right now, but it's important to have friends and family to help you as well.
 Talk with other caregivers who share similar experiences.
 Ask friends and family to help with some of your new-found responsibilities.
 It's a great way to get small breaks.
-Be active

 Patients: Patients with a head and neck cancer undergo chemotherapy, surgery, radiation or a combination of treatments.
 Radiation and chemotherapy can cause fatigue.
 It's important to acknowledge when you are tired and get plenty of rest.
 However, going for walks and remaining active, as tolerated and approved by your physician, is a great way to increase energy and mood.